 The first five CIS Controls are often referred to as providing cyber hygiene and studies have shown that their implementation provides an effective defense against the most common cyber attacks (~85% of attacks).

-Additionally, the CIS Controls map to many major compliance frameworks such as the NIST Cybersecurity Framework, NIST 800-53, ISO 27000 series, and regulations such as PCI DSS, HIPAA, NERC CIP, and FISMA.
+Additionally, the CIS Controls map to many major compliance frameworks and regulatory standards such as the NIST Cybersecurity Framework, NIST 800-53, ISO 27000 series, and regulations such as PCI DSS, HIPAA, NERC CIP, and FISMA.

 3. Cloud Security Alliance — Consensus Assessments Initiative Questionnaire (CAIQ)